roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 });
 ```

-3. Save the file and run the app again.
+3. Save the file, and run the app again.

 ``` bash
 sudo node index.js